 After ten months, I was back in my doctor's office.
 I was telling her that I still had not gotten a period.
 She said that we should try putting me on birth control to make my cycles regular.
 I was shocked that she was offering to put me on BC when we were trying to get pregnant.
 I asked if this was some new science that I hadn't heard about that works for fertility.
 She then asked, "Wait, are you trying to get pregnant?"
 The immediate realization that she had NO idea why I was back in her office when I had seen her four months ago and had now waited seven weeks to get in for another appointment, sent me into immediate tears.
-And then yelling.
 I chewed her out in front of the nurse who was taking notes, astounded at how much she had not been listening to me.
-At that moment, she got out her prescription pad and prescribed me three months of 50 mg of Clomid.
+At that moment, she wrote me a script for Clomid.
 I left happy that we were finally getting somewhere, but disappointed that she was so clueless to my situation even when I had been to her office just a few months prior to discuss fertility struggles.

 I did all my own research on charting and basal body temping (BBT).
 I ordered a basal body thermometer from Amazon and then downloaded an app to help me track my temperatures.
 The way you take your basal body temperature is that you need to temp (by mouth) every morning at the same time before your feet hit the floor.
 That means you need to keep thermometer next to your bed, and temp every morning at the same time while laying in bed.

-Before ovulation, your BBT will range between 97.2 degrees and 97.7 degrees.
-On the day AFTER you ovulate, you will notice a 0.5-1.0 degree spike in your BBT.
+Before ovulation, your BBT will have a certain range.
+On the day AFTER you ovulate, you will notice about a 0.5-1.0 degree spike in your BBT.
 Remember this is the day AFTER, meaning you would be sort of too late if you used BBT exclusively to determine the best time for fertility.
-You need to couple BBT with ovulation prediction kits in order know more info about what was going on in my body.
+I coupled BBT with ovulation prediction kits in order know more info about what was going on in my body.

 Understanding Ovulation Prediction Tests

 My favorite ovulation predictors (and pregnancy tests) were the inexpensive Wonfo brand.
 I was using SO many of these tests that I needed to move to a more economical version of the pricier kind.
 Once I received a positive on the Wondfo strip (which is indicated by two lines), I would then often confirm it with a Clear Blue Advanced Digital test.
 The BBT apps then allow you to mark when you receive a positive result.
 Once you test positive on the ovulation predictor test, it's go time!
-Within 24-48 hours, ovulation will likely happen which will then be verified with a temp spike in BBT.
-During this window of time, it's time to "try", so get to it!
-If you have been charting for months, and you know that you are about to see a positive ovulation test, it's best to get an early start just to be sure you don't miss this critical opportunity.
+Within 24-48 hours, they say ovulation will likely happen which will then be verified with a temp spike in BBT.
+During this window of time, it's time to "try".

 I am an advocate for trying every day or every 36 hours.
 I know it seems so systematic and planned, but for some of us, it's just the way it needs to be!
 We were not successful for the first two months of using Clomid.
 I was extremely optimistic since my cycles started as soon as I started to take Clomid (which was jump started by taking several days worth of doctor prescribed progesterone).
 I really really really wanted month three of Clomid to work, because, after month three, I would need to enlist the help of a fertility specialist.
 (Side note: I was not having ultrasounds while taking Clomid, so the chance of multiples was unknown!)